The easiest of the Indian breads, chapatis are a simple unleavened flatbread. They are cooked on a medium-hot tawa or griddle, with no oil.

 - 1 tbsp jaggery

 - 500 g whole wheat flour - (atta)

 - 6 tbsp ghee - softened

 - Warm the water and dissolve the jaggery.
 Set aside.

 - Mix the flour and salt into a bowl and rub in the ghee.
 Start adding the warm water and jaggery and knead in the bowl to form a soft, smooth dough.
 The longer you knead the dough the softer the chapatis will be.
 Divide the dough into eight equal balls.
 Cover, and set aside to rest for half an hour.

 - Roll each ball into a thin disc.
-Heat a flat griddle over a medium heat, cook the chapati for about one minute each side, until it has golden patches.
+Heat a flat griddle over medium heat, cook the chapati for about one minute on each side until it has golden patches.
 Serve immediately.

-- For entertaining you can brush the chapati with melted ghee as it comes off the griddle.
+- When entertaining you could brush the chapati with melted ghee as it comes off the griddle.